gridsome/gridsome.org/docs/pages-api.md

 ### removePage(page)

-Removed a page created by `createPage`.
+Removes a page created by `createPage`.

 ### removePageByPath(path)